dotkernel/development/README.md

 # Development environment

-This repo provisions a full local development environment for Dotkernel projects using an Ansible playbook, runnable directly on Linux or inside WSL 2 on Windows.
+This repo provisions a full local development environment for any PHP framework or project, using an Ansible playbook, runnable directly on Linux or inside WSL 2 on Windows.

 ## What you get